 Vision & Research Focus

-I have been involved with Artificial Intelligence (AI) and Natural Language Processing work for over a decade, in which this field has seen several big advancements in technology and practical applications, from the generation and organization of massive textual corpora to Neural-based Machine Translation.
-Now, the application of AI in many areas hangs in the ability to explain the answers it provides, with the analysis of information from healthcare, energy and transportation sectors, and of the propagation of misinformation on online social media posing as challenging, but necessary testing grounds for the design of explainable AI, wherein lies my current efforts.
+I have been involved with Artificial Intelligence (AI) and Natural Language Processing work for over a decade, in which this field has seen several big advancements in technology and practical applications, from the generation and organization of massive textual corpora to multimodal generative models and agentic systems.
+Now, the application of AI in many areas hangs in the ability to explain the answers it provides, with the analysis of information from healthcare, law and other critical sectors, and of the propagation of misinformation on online social media posing as challenging, but necessary testing grounds for the design of explainable AI, wherein lies my current efforts.

 Profile